kennethlynne/gulp-replace-path/README.md

 ## API

-gulp-replace can be called with a string or regex.
+gulp-replace-path can be called with a string or regex.

 ### replace(string, replacement[, options])